 Strategies

-- Infill and renovate to improve programmatic adjacencies and meet space needs.
+- Infilling and renovating to improve programmatic adjacencies and meet space needs.

-- Strengthen open space and mobility connections and legibility.
+- Strengthening open space and mobility connections and legibility.

-- Provide an equitable experience for student success and discovery.
+- Providing an equitable experience for student success and discovery.

 Priority Projects in District